TECH TIPS

 Add to this the fact that the CRT puts out more heat, so in the summer thats more AC to cool and you have additional savings.
 Older CRT's can be even less efficient, plus the new LCD's use less power then the CRT's even if both are in sleep mode.

 Upgrading to an LCD is GREENER.
-BTW the same can be said for the older Television upgrading to a new Plasma TV.
+BTW the same can be said for the older Television upgrading to a Flat Screen TV.

 Quick General Computer Tips